-Indicator Number Type and frequency Indicate the number, type and frequency of actions you have implemented to generate internal awareness of the ETHNA System.
-Indicate the number, type and frequency of actions you have taken to self-assess the preconditions required for implementing the ETHNA System.
-Indicate the number, type and frequency of actions you have taken to meet the preconditions required for implementing the ETHNA System.
-Indicate the number, type and frequency of activities you have carried out to extend the idea of ethical governance of R&I in line with the ETHNA System.
-Indicate the number, type and frequency of proposals, suggestions, queries, complaints, alerts or report received (notifications) Indicate the number, type and frequency of actions implemented to tackle the RRI keys: Integrity, Gender, Open Access and Public engagement Indicate the number and type of RPO/RFO governing bodies linked to the RRI Office(r) (e.g., Office of the Vice-Rector for Research, Governing Board, Spanish Ministry of Science, Science Quality Agency, etc.), as well as the number of times it has requested their collaboration during the last year.
-Indicate the number and type of RPO/RFO committees and/or services related to RRI with which the RRI Office(r) currently interacts or cooperates (e.g., Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.), as well as the number of times it has requested their collaboration during the last year.
+Indicator Number Indicate the number of actions you have implemented to generate internal awareness of the ETHNA System (e.g.: Newsletter, information congress, corporate web banner, etc.).
+Indicate the number of actions you have taken to self-assess the preconditions required for implementing the ETHNA System (e.g.: Benchmarking, Situation analysis, materiality survey, etc.).
+Indicate the number of actions you have taken to meet the preconditions required for implementing the ETHNA System (e.g.: request for technical resources, request for a suitability study, request for financial resources, etc.).
+Indicate the number of activities you have carried out to extend the idea of ethical governance of R&I in line with the ETHNA System (e.g.: public presentation of the system, monthly newsletter, information session, corporate web banner, infographics and visual pills, insertions in social networks, etc.).
+Indicate the number of proposals, suggestions, queries, complaints, alerts or report received (notifications).
+Indicate the number of actions implemented to tackle RRI keys: Integrity, Gender, Open Access and Public engagement.
+Indicate the number of RPO/RFO governing bodies linked to the RRI Office(r) (e.g., Office of the Vice-Rector for Research, Governing Board, Spanish Ministry of Science, Science Quality Agency, etc.).
+Indicate the number of times the collaboration of the RPO/RFO governing bodies has been requested during the last year.
+Indicate the number and type of RPO/RFO committees and/or services related to RRI with which the RRI Office(r) currently interacts or cooperates (e.g., Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.).
+Indicate the number of times the collaboration of the RPO/RFO Committees and/or services related to RRI with which the RRI Office(r) currently interacts or cooperates (e.g., Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.) has been requested during the last year.
 Indicate the number and type of communication actions that the RRI Office(r) has carried out during the last year with the aim of being accountable to stakeholders for the progress and impact of the ETHNA System (e.g., monitoring report, impact report, web dashboard, newsletter, etc.).
-Indicate the number, type and frequency of actions taken to make the RPO's/RFO's commitment to the ETHNA System explicit (Level 1, Level 2 or Level 3).